ChickTechRDU/rpi-wordpress-screen/README.md

 - Your name
 - School you go to
-- What your programming and sysadmin excerince is
 - Something you like that starts with the first letter of your first name

 I'll start.